 My blood pressure was still a bit high, but I thought it was perhaps because I had forgotten to take my pills that morning.
 And, as I explained to my doctor, I certainly wasn’t feeling cured.
 My amnesiac episodes continue unabated and I definitely don’t have the mental stamina that I once did.
 But all in all, I feel pretty good.
 I thought it was because of my weight loss and an insane exercise regime.

 I’m delighted to hear that perhaps aducanumab contributed to my clarity.
 And I’m eager to hear from Biogen as it fulfills its promise to work expeditiously to get former trial participants back onto the drug.

 In fact, a friend suggested I immediately hop in the car and head off to the University of Pennsylvania, where I participated in the trial, for a new infusion of aducanumab.
 I’ll wait a bit but it won’t be too long before I start to demand continued treatment from Biogen.
 And I’m certain I won’t be alone.

-Phil Gutis is a contributor for Being Patient who is living with young onset Alzheimer’s.
-The following essay about Biogen’s stunning reversal to seek approval of aducanumab is the first of what will be a periodic journal on his experiences of living with Alzheimer’s.
+Phil Gutis is a former New York Times reporter and current Being Patient contributor who was diagnosed with early onset Alzheimer’s.
+This essay about Biogen’s stunning reversal to seek approval of aducanumab is the first installment of his Phil’s Journal series, which chronicles his experience living with Alzheimer’s.